marbl/CHM13/README.md

 # Draft Assembly

-The current assembly draft (v0.4) is generated with [Canu v1.7.1](https://github.com/marbl/canu) including rel1 data up to 2018/11/15 and incorporating the previously released PacBio data.
+The current assembly draft (v0.6) is generated with [Canu v1.7.1](https://github.com/marbl/canu) including rel1 data up to 2018/11/15 and incorporating the previously released PacBio data.
 Two gaps on the X plus the centromere were manually resolved.
+Contigs with low coverage support were split and the assembly was scaffolded with BioNano.
 The assembly was polished with two rounds of [nanopolish](https://github.com/jts/nanopolish) and two rounds of [arrow](https://github.com/PacificBiosciences/GenomicConsensus).
-The estimated base accuracy is currently QV36, which we expect to improve with future integration of the 10X Genomics data.
-BioNano structural variants on the X were identified, locally mapping nanopore reads selected, reassembled, and used to patch the assembly.
-However, these patches are not yet polished or validated using BioNano.
-The assembly has not been curated outside of the X chromosome.
+The X polishing was done using unique markers matched between the assembly and the raw read data, the rest of the genome used traditional polishing.
+Finally, the assembly was polished with 10X Genomics data.
+The estimated median QV (based on [independent BACs](https://www.ncbi.nlm.nih.gov/nuccore/?term=VMRC59)) is Q37.4 and the assembly resolves over 80% of the bacs (275/341).

-The assembly is 2.94 Gbp in size with 657 contigs and an NG50 of 85.8 Mbp
+The assembly is 2.94 Gbp in size with 503 scaffolds (593 contigs) and an NG50 of 83 Mbp (70 Mbp)

-This should be considered a draft and likely has mis-assemblies, inaccurate consensus, and frame-shifted genes.
-It will be further validated, scaffolded with BioNano, and polished using the available data.
+Outside of the X, this should be considered a draft and likely has mis-assemblies.
+We will continue to update releases as we validate/fix the assembly.

 ### Downloads

+   - <a href="https://s3.amazonaws.com/nanopore-human-wgs/chm13/assemblies/chm13.draft_v0.6.fasta.gz">Assembly draft v0.6</a> (md5: c3e3318e82ba5dc64b74f458f4989b85)
    - <a href="https://s3.amazonaws.com/nanopore-human-wgs/chm13/assemblies/chm13.draft_v0.4.fasta.gz">Assembly draft v0.4</a> (md5: 7e3c2fff9479ba45f7916fa1eee1310b)

 # Sequencing Data